cca/moodle-backups/readme.md

 > glcoud install gsutil kubectl
 ```

-We'll also need access to the [Moodle Course Archive](https://console.cloud.google.com/storage/browser/moodle-course-archive;tab=objects?project=cca-web-0) storage bucket as well as all of the Moodle kubernetes clusters (a "staging" `kubectl` context for tests and a "production" `kubectl` context for actual backups).
+We also need access to the [Moodle Course Archive](https://console.cloud.google.com/storage/browser/moodle-course-archive;tab=objects?project=cca-web-0) storage bucket as well as all of the Moodle kubernetes clusters (a "staging" `kubectl` context for tests and a "production" `kubectl` context for actual backups).

 ## Semester Backup Workflow